gravitl/netmaker/docs/server-installation.rst

     **Description:** Specifies if server should deploy itself as a node (client) in each network.
 May be turned to "off" for more restricted servers.

+RCE:
+    **Default:** "off"

+    **Description:** The server enables you to set PostUp and PostDown commands for nodes, which is standard for WireGuard with wg-quick, but is also **Remote Code Execution**, which is a critical vulnerability if the server is exploited.
+Because of this, it's turned off by default, but if turned on, PostUp and PostDown become editable.

 Config File Reference
 ----------------------
 A config file may be placed under config/environments/<env-name>.yml.
 To read this file at runtime, provide the environment variable NETMAKER_ENV at runtime.
 For instance, dev.yml paired with ENV=dev.
 Netmaker will load the specified Config file.
 This allows you to store and manage configurations for different environments.
 Below is a reference Config File you may use.